Welcome to the website of Barry Webb.

 - Tamino (Magic Flute) for Bloomsbury Opera.

-- Count Almaviva (Barber of Seville) for The Opera Company.
+- Count Almaviva (Barber of Seville)

-- Count Ory (Rossini) for Windsor and Eton Operatic Society.
+- Count Ory (Rossini)

-- Philip (The Dinner Engagement, Berkeley) Mozart and Salieri (Rimsky-Korsakov) as a student at the RSADM.
+- Philip (The Dinner Engagement, Berkeley) Mozart and Salieri (Rimsky-Korsakov)

-- Guillot (Massenet) as a student at the RNCM.
+- Guillot (Massenet)

 - “The 'new' Three Tenors” corporate concerts, replacing Russell Watson, at the Hermitage Hotel Monte Carlo for the Wolsely Group, in Marbella for Peugeot and a UK tour including the NEC Birmingham for the 1999 Motor Show.